JeffreyWallace/DND-Application-Public/README.txt

 If you ever fail to connect to the database after initilization check your services and make sure mysql is running

-Caution when adding monsters that have duplicate names if you do this the program will break it is a wip bug to be fixed For now change the duplicate monster name to something else such as goblin-Multiverse

 gradle run -launches all of the applications at the same time gradle hp -launches the hp tacker application